stephenjfox/100-days-of-code/log.md

 I've scrapped `margin` and `padding` because they were just playing me in a weird place on the screen.
 Almost identical to the [material palette](https://www.materialpalette.com/blue-grey/light-blue) sample, but the gratuitous white space needs addressing.

 I'm going to blog, then we'll catch up tomorrow.

+### Day 26: February 26, 2017

+Codes for Jesus (thanks Bro Science)!
+I'm giving myself an hour to get the view to look decent enough for my tastes.
+I'm fiddling with the height and verticle-centering, while listening to K-pop, so I can just have this done.

+27 minutes.
+I'm calling it.
+I'm conceptually stuck at this point, but it looks ok.
+There's not a ton of content to style around, so I've got limited resources to design.
+That's an excuse.
+I'm really just unsure of where to go from here, to ask the right questions.

+The CSS that I'm writing isn't giving me the desired result of a "main content" with a fixed size.
+Instead, the main content block snaps to a new size once its content is hydrated (loaded).
+It's very upsetting.
+Maybe I'll have something later.
+Making use of blank space is something I need to master, because the next app is a Wikipedia viewer: a small scale search engine, that I'm planning to do a "master-detail" setup for.

+On small devices (width &lt;600px) the plan is to use a completely different set of styles, which I think is how it is supposed to always be done.
+I'm going to Material palette again for the color scheme, but everyone knows Wikipedia is black-white-and-gray-scale.

+You know what?
+I just thought that I could have the cohort (Chingu-Penguins, Gen. 1) peer critique it and help me make it better.
+I know it's not beautiful.
+Or maybe I should just keep going, get my cert, then come back for seconds after my skills have improved?
+Who knows?